XSS via the DOM

 Some things you can try:

-Note that the DOM-based cross-site scripting on this page is no threat to our web server: you are simply injecting JavaScript that you are running client-side in your own browser.
+The DOM-based cross-site scripting on this page is no real threat to our web server: you are simply injecting JavaScript that you are running client-side in your own browser.
 The script is sent to the server, but the server does nothing with it: the server just returns a fixed HTML page, and it is only when your browser renders this page, and executes the JavaScript inside, that the payload in the name parameter fires.

-The defence against reflected XSS that used to be built-in browsers, as XSS Filter in Edge and XSS auditor in Chrome, would strip any scripts from a webpage that are identical to scripts passed as parameters in the URL.
+Defences against reflected XSS that used to be built-in browsers, such as XSS Filter in Edge and XSS auditor in Chrome, would strip any scripts from a webpage that are identical to scripts passed as parameters in the URL.
 These defences have been retired in 2018 and 2019.
 (If you have a really old Edge or Chrome browser, you could try this out if it helps here.)
-This defence might stop some classic reflected XSS, but it would probably not stop this DOM-based XSS: after all, the script here is not included in the HTML page returned by the server.
-It is only when the JavaScript code start executing that the malicious scripts are inserted inside the webpage.
+These defences might stop some classic reflected XSS, but it would probably not stop this DOM-based XSS: after all, the script here is not included in the HTML page returned by the server; instead, only when the JavaScript code executes will the malicious scripts are inserted inside the webpage via the name parameter.